spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-mautrix-bridges.md

 # Setting up a Generic Mautrix Bridge (optional)

-The playbook can install and configure various [mautrix](https://github.com/mautrix) bridges (twitter, facebook, instagram, signal, hangouts, googlechat, etc.), as well as many other (non-mautrix) bridges.
+The playbook can install and configure various [mautrix](https://github.com/mautrix) bridges (twitter, discord, signal, googlechat, etc.), as well as many other (non-mautrix) bridges.
 This is a common guide for configuring mautrix bridges.

 You can see each bridge's features at in the `ROADMAP.md` file in its corresponding [mautrix](https://github.com/mautrix) repository.